wojtkowiak/meteor-desktop/README.md

               this will also work with -b
 ```
 #### `--build-meteor`
-If you just want to build, package or build installer without running the `Meteor` project
+If you just want to build the desktop app, package it or build installer without running the
-separately you can just use `-b` and all will be done automatically - this is useful when
+`Meteor` project separately you can just use `-b` and all will be done automatically - this is useful when
 for example building on a CI etc.

 #### `--android`
-When there is no mobiles platform in the project and `-b` is used, mobile platform is added
+When there is no mobile platform in the project and `-b` is used, mobile platform is added
 automatically and removed at the end of the build process.
 Normally an `ios` platform is added
 but you can change this to `android` through this option.